-The City of McCrory has an issue with flooding.
+The City of McCrory has an issue with flooding (See Figure 21).
 CAP Section 205 grants the Corps of Engineers authority to study and implement small-scale flood risk management projects if justified.
 A non-federal sponsor would need to request the Corps of Engineers for assistance to evaluate the problem.
 The Corps of Engineers could determine if there is a federal interest in a Section 205 project at this location.
-Another consideration is the Cache River and Bayou Deview General Design Memorandum 101 dated 30 June 1969 and the litigation that followed the initial construction on that project.
 If an eligible sponsor exists and a feasible Section 205 project can be identified, this could provide some relief to the resident's in this small city.
-The limit for the federal funding for a Corps Section 205 study and project is \$10 million.
+The limit for the federal funding for a Section 205 study and project is \$10 million.
 With cost sharing from the non-federal sponsor, the project costs can be higher.
 A potential alternative would be for an upstream diversion on the eastern side of the city with some minor interior improvements.
 The potential CAP 205 project for McCrory would likely be less than this amount, but this limit amount is used for the purpose of this Watershed Assessment.

-11 The recommendations, be they short term or long term, are numbered sequentially for reference purposes.
+&lt;sup>15 The recommendations, be they short term or long term, are numbered sequentially for reference purposes.
 This does not indicate any priority, but rather is merely a system to clarify what recommendations are addressed in differing forums.